Social Security Administration Act 1992

-The Social Security Administration Act 1992 (c 5) is the main piece of legislation dealing with the administration of social security benefits in the United Kingdom.
+The Social Security Administration Act 1992 (c.
+5) is the main piece of legislation dealing with the administration of social security benefits in the United Kingdom.

 History

 There has been various types of support for those without income in the UK since medieval times but 'modern' social security began in the mid 20th century.
 Various Acts of Parliament and Statutory Instruments dealt with the rules, but the current regulation is covered, in the main, by this much amended Act.

 Amendments

-There has been a number of amendments since the Act was first passed, the main ones being the Social Security Administration (Fraud) Act (1997 ch.
-47), the Social Security Act (1998 ch.
-14), the Social Security Fraud Act (2001 ch.11), and the Welfare Reform Act (2007 ch.5),.
+There has been a number of amendments since the Act was first passed, the main ones being the Social Security Administration (Fraud) Act 1997 (c.
+47), the Social Security Act 1998 (c.
+14), the Social Security Fraud Act 2001 (c.
+11), and the Welfare Reform Act 2007 (c.
+5),.

-Statutory Instruments
+Statutory instruments

 Although the base legislation is contained within the acts, most of the actual rules and regulations come within a plethora of Statutory Instruments.
 The best place to view these is via (National Archives), a UK Governmental website.